 Ensuring you have the proper Georgia Small Game license and any required permits will keep your hunting experience legal and enjoyable.

-While the Georgia Small Game license covers most small game hunting, certain species and hunting activities require additional permits or stamps.
+While the standard Georgia hunting license covers most small game hunting, certain species and hunting activities require additional permits or stamps.

-For example, if you intend to hunt migratory birds such as ducks or doves, you must obtain a federal Migratory Bird Hunting and Conservation Stamp, commonly known as the Duck Stamp.
+For example, if you intend to hunt squirrels or rabbits, no additional permits are required.
+However, if you intend to hunt migratory birds such as ducks or geese, you must obtain a Georgia Migratory Bird License, a federal Migratory Bird Hunting and Conservation Stamp (commonly known as the Duck Stamp).
 Additionally, hunters must register with the Harvest Information Program (HIP), which helps the state monitor migratory bird harvests.

-Small game hunting in Georgia does not typically require entry into a lottery or draw system, nor are there special season permits exclusive to small game species.
-However, always verify current regulations on the Georgia DNR website, as rules can change seasonally or by species.
+In general, small game hunting is considered “over-the-counter” in Georgia, and does not typically require entry into a lottery or draw system.
+However in some cases, special access areas or controlled hunts might require a draw award.
+Always verify current regulations on the Georgia DNR website, as rules can change seasonally or by species.

 The Small Game hunting season in Georgia typically runs from early fall through late winter, with exact dates varying by species and hunting method.
-For example, squirrel and rabbit seasons generally open in early September and close in late February or early March.
+Method and region-specific seasons may also apply.

 For the most accurate and up-to-date season information, visit the Georgia Department of Natural Resources website, which provides detailed calendars and downloadable regulations.

 Georgia enforces daily bag limits and legal hunting methods to ensure sustainable small game populations.
-For example, the daily bag limit for squirrels is typically 8 per day, while rabbits have a daily limit of 6.
+For example, the daily bag limit for squirrels is typically 12 per day, while rabbits and other small game have their own defined limit and possession limits.
 These limits help maintain healthy wildlife populations and fair hunting opportunities.

 Legal hunting methods for small game include the use of firearms, archery equipment, and certain types of airguns, all subject to state regulations.
 The use of traps or other non-approved gear is prohibited for small game hunting.